Moises2121/moises2121.github.io/SoftwareEngineering.md

 </div>

 ><b>Note</b>
->My original appliacation relied on harcoded `test` displaying the same data for all users.
-The enhanced version uses Room database with DAO to effectively show the current user's weight data.
+><p>My original appliacation relied on harcoded `test` displaying the same data for all users.
+The enhanced version uses Room database with DAO to effectively show the current user's weight data.</p>

 ---
 ## Challenges